Springe direkt zu Inhalt

 How to attain one of the specializations?

-You need to select modules/courses that are relevant to your desired specialization, totaling at least 15 credit points (which is quite manageable).
+You need to select supplementary modules that are relevant to your desired specialization, totaling at least 15 credits (which is quite manageable).
 Additionally, your Research Project (15 credit points, third semester) must be carried out within the scope of your chosen specialization.
 The same requirement applies to your thesis as well.